silverbulletmd/silverbullet/website/Library/Core/Page/Template Index.md

----
-tags: meta
----
+#meta

 This page lists all templates currently available in your space.
+You can also navigate to them via the {[Navigate: Meta Picker]}.
+More information on templates can be found [[!silverbullet.md/Templates]]

 # New Page
 These [[!silverbullet.md/Page Templates]] are available through the {[Page: From Template]} command: